 The milligram strength (mg) is the amount of nicotine per millilitre (ml) of e-liquid.
-6mg e-liquid will contain 6 milligrams of nicotine or 0.6% where an 18mg strength liquid will be 18 milligrams of nicotine or 1.8%.
+6mg e-liquid will contain 6 milligrams of nicotine or 0.6% whereas an 18mg strength liquid will be 18 milligrams of nicotine or 1.8%.

-A mod used to be a modified or custom built electronic cigarette made by a home “modder” out of an everyday household item such as a torch.
+A mod used to be a modified or custom-built electronic cigarette made by a home “modder” out of an everyday household item such as a torch.
 As electronic cigarettes have become more mainstream the term is used very loosely to describe any big battery device that is not a standard eGo battery, usually the term APV (Advanced Personal Vaporizer) would be more appropriate.

 A standard unit of electrical resistance.
-With electronic cigarettes the ohms of your attached atomiser will determine what voltage or wattage your device will need to be set to in order to gain the heat to make adequate vapour and throat hit.
+With electronic cigarettes, the ohms of your attached atomiser will determine what voltage or wattage your device will need to be set to in order to gain the heat to make adequate vapour and throat hit.

 A pass-through is an electronic cigarette that plugs directly into a USB connection which supplies constant power to the device so there is no need for recharging the battery.
 This type of device is ideal for a person at their desk.

 PCC or Personal Charging Case is a small box which is usually a similar size to a packet of cigarettes and is used for charging your e-cig on the go.
 You charge the case itself and it will charge your batteries repeatedly until the case needs charging again.
-It is generally used for cig-a-like batteries and is not as popular now that longer lasting batteries are on the market.
+It is generally used for cig-a-like batteries and is not as popular now that longer-lasting batteries are on the market.

 PG (Propylene Glycol):